 Luckily, James is a backup believer and had access to a backup he made before he subscribed to Apple Music.
 He was able to fully recover his music library and all those one of a kind tracks.
 And as a final act, he canceled his Apple Music subscription.

 Yes, the big takeaway from James’ story and from this article is to BACKUP and don’t just rely on iCloud to do it all for you.
-The good practice is to backup with iCloud (or whatever your cloud service) AND with external drives using Time Machine or a similar product.
+The good practice is to back up with iCloud (or whatever your cloud service) AND with external drives using Time Machine or a similar product.
 That way you have a backup locally (like James) and a back up remotely.
-And of course, we highly recommend backing up following our 2X2 rule, two cloud, and two disc backups.
+And of course, we highly recommend backing up following our 2X2 rule, two cloud, and two-disk backups.
 Think of it as your insurance policy, providing peace of mind that your information is available even if the sky should fall.
 So let the light in by backing up your iDevices, iTunes, and all your iData (important data)!

 An update on James’ story: two Apple MIB (Men in Black–of sorts) visited with James to try and figure out what the heck went wrong!